willmeierart/0-Site/README.md

 [x] get scrollOMatic page nav working backward

-[ ] parse out any of scrollOMatic possible to other files
+[x] parse out any of scrollOMatic possible to other files

 [x] refactor any of scrollOMatic to use routeType instead of scrollAxis or anything else contingent

 [x] start working on programmatic nav via menu icon

 [ ] add PropTypes to all files

+[ ] work on animations opening menu, extra flourish, any color effects, etc.

+[ ] deploy